danielfett/inetbox.py/README.md

 `service/truma/error` - some error messages are published here

+`service/truma/update_status` - status of sending updates to the heater.
+The status can only be updated when initiated by the heater, which may take a couple of seconds.

+`service/truma/cp_plus_status` - status of the connection to the CP Plus.

 `service/truma/display_status/#` - frequent updates from CP Plus, similar to what is shown on the display.
 Note that not all values have been decoded yet.

 `service/truma/control_status/#` - less frequent updates, but includes values that can be modified.
 These are the values that would otherwise be available in the Truma inet app.

+Note: Some values in `control_status` and the values of `update_status` and `cp_plus_status` can be translated to improve the user interface.
+This is especially useful when using this application with Homeassistant.
+To enable this, set `language` to one of the supported languages (see `inetbox/truma_service.py`); defaults to `none`.
+This does not affect values in `display_status`.
+While the default values are in English, setting the language to `en` can stil improve the user interface.

 #### Changing settings